Become the Beast: Exploring Human-Quadruped Locomotion for Exergames: Discussion

+On the hardware front, our screen-based approach was strongly validated by user feedback, circumventing the severe visual-vestibular sensory conflicts often induced by playing VR games in a supine position \cite{luo_sensoryconflict_2022}.
+However, translating fast-paced exergames to unconventional floor-based postures requires specific ergonomic scaffolding.
+Because visual targets naturally guide human limb positioning, sub-optimal screen placement can strain proprioception \cite{han2016proprioception} and cause players to physically drift out of the sensor's tracking frame.

-Taken together, the feedback above indicates that future work should pay more attention to the design of the physical setup. \Cref{fig:revisedSetup} shows a hypothetical revised setup that could enhance the ergonomics and overall usability of our system.
-We propose a recliner that is higher than our current mattress and, therefore, easier to get into and out of.
-The recliner angle should also be adjustable so that players can adjust the exertion level (moving one's legs in the air is less effortful in a more upright position).
-This revised setup addresses the slippage of the player, as recognized in our current setup, potentially improving the overall user experience.
-We also propose a tilted screen that doubles as a mount for the Azure Kinect instead of requiring a separate stand.
+Future work must prioritize the design of the physical setup. \Cref{fig:revisedSetup} shows a hypothetical revised setup that could enhance the overall usability of our system.
+We propose an adjustable recliner that is higher than the mattress and easier to get into and out of.
+This enables players to scale their exertion (a more upright posture reduces leg-movement effort) and mitigates the physical slippage identified in our current setup.
+We also propose a tilted screen that doubles as a mount for the depth sensor instead of requiring a separate stand.